Notice of Privacy Practice

 We may use or disclose your health information for the following purposes under limited circumstances:

-Required by Law: We may disclose information when required to do so by federal, state, and local law.
-For example, we may disclose health information to the Secretary of the Department of Health and Human Services, if necessary, for the purpose of reviewing our compliance efforts.
+Required by Law: We may disclose information when required to do so by federal, state, and local laws.

-To Persons Involved With Your Care: We may use or disclose your health information to a person involved in your care, or who has a legal right to act for you, or who helps pay for your care, such as a family member, if these people need to know this information to help you, and then only to the extent permitted by this notice or law.
+To Persons Involved With Your Care: Unless you say no, we may use or disclose your health information to a person involved in your care, or who has a legal right to act for you, or who helps pay for your care, such as a family member, if these people need to know this information to help you, and then only to the extent permitted by this notice or law.
 If you are unavailable or unable to object, we will use our best judgment to decide if the disclosure is in your best interests (e.g., emergency, deceased).

-Public Health Activities: We may disclose your health information to public health authorities for purposes such as reporting or preventing disease outbreaks.
-We may also disclose your information to the Food and Drug Administration (FDA) or persons under the jurisdiction of the FDA for purposes related to safety or quality issues, adverse events, or to facilitate drug recalls.
+Public Health Activities: We may disclose your health information to public health authorities as required by law and for purposes such as reporting or preventing disease outbreaks or for other public health purposes.

 Reporting Victims of Abuse, Neglect or Domestic Violence: We may disclose your health information to government authorities that are authorized by law to receive such information, including a social service or protective service agency.